With a northern Maine location, this resort keeps cranking through April into

-Hampshire both keep their lift spinning till mid April when snow and
+Hampshire both keep their lift spinning till at least mid April when snow and

 Tuckerman’s deserves mention – though you have to hike (no luxury lifts or

-lodging here) the flanks of the highest mountain on the Eastern Seaboard for
+lodging here) the flanks of the highest mountain on the Northeastern Seaboard, 6,288'

 this au natural spring ski terrain.
 Just remember that

-Tuckerman's Ravine is backcountry, climb to ski terrain.
+Tuckerman's Ravine is backcountry, climb to ski terrain, pack in pack out,

-Late Season Operations Note: Many of these resorts have full
+Late Season Operations Note: Many of these New England ski resorts have full

-then they will stay open several weeks longer with limited
+then they will stay open several weeks, or weekends only, with limited

 lifts (maybe one summit lift) and limited base lodge operations.